Valter Roman

 Valter or Walter Roman (October 9, 1913 - November 11, 1983), born Ernst or Ernő Neuländer, was a Romanian communist activist and soldier.
-During his lifetime, Roman was active inside the Romanian, Czechoslovakian, French, and Spanish Communist parties as well as being a Comintern cadre.
+During his lifetime, Roman was active inside the Romanian, Czechoslovak, French, and Spanish Communist parties as well as being a Comintern cadre.
 He started his military career as a volunteer in the International Brigades during the Spanish Civil War, and rose to prominence in Communist Romania, as a high-level politician and military official.

 Valter was the father of Petre Roman, a post-1989 politician, who served as Prime Minister.

 Biography

 Early life

 Born in Nagyvárad, Austria-Hungary Empire (today Oradea, Romania), he was the child of Jewish parents whose first language was Hungarian.
 In later testimonies, he indicated that his ethnic background was not entirely relevant to him: "Germans said I was a Hungarian, Hungarians that I was Romanian, Romanians said that I was Jewish, but Jews said I was a communist, although I was not yet one at the time".

 Roman obtained a degree in electrical engineering in Brno, Czechoslovakia.